What Is A Business Continuity Plan? [+ Template & Examples]

 2. Technological

-Organizations that rely on technology to run want to ensure the integrity and continuity of those systems.
-For example, while the functionality of Google Drive is not within your realm of control, there are many internal systems that you'll want to maintain and mitigate, like maybe having an offline file storage system to access important documents.
+For example, while the functionality of Google Drive is not within your realm of control, there are many internal systems that you'll want to maintain and mitigate.
+I believe including processes for having an offline file storage system to access important documents should be the top priority.

 3. Economic